Jumanah-A/watchlist/README.md

 # Watchlist

-A dynamic HTML, CSS, and JavaScript solo project.

 A front-end web application for movie-enthusiasts who wish to keep track of the movies and tv shows they watched and rated.

 ## Technologies Used